 Early Stage (3-30 days after tick bite)

-• Although EM is often described as a "bull's eye rash," the bull's eye appearance is not common.
-The rash may be round or oval with no clearing, it may have a ring that appears red, brown or discolored with a clearing in the center.
+- Although EM is often described as a "bull's eye rash," the bull's eye appearance is not common.
+The rash may be a solid red or brown circle or oval.
+It may have a ring that appears red, brown or discolored which expands outward while the center loses color.
 The first EM rash usually appears at the site of the tick bite but may progress to multiple EM rashes anywhere on the body.

 Later Stage (days to months after tick bite)